SysKitTeam/docs-securitymanager/get-to-know-security-manager/office-365-groups-screen.md

 ---
 title: Office 365 Groups Screen
+description: >-
-description: Detailed overview of connected Office 365 Groups.
+  The Office 365 Groups screen gives you a general overview of your connected Office 365 Groups.
 author: Petra Filipi
 date: 05/04/2018
 ---